Early Acceptance Program: TTUHSC School of Medicine

 After transcripts are submitted and verified by TMDSAS, if the cumulative and/or science GPA falls below the required 3.7 and 3.6, the medical school will review the student's ability to raise and maintain his or her GPA and Early Acceptance seat.

 Primary application materials are available at Texas Medical & Dental Schools Application Service and required secondary materials are available at TTUHSC SOM Admissions.
 Please note “TTU/TTUHSC Honors Early Acceptance Program" on the primary application.
 Students interested in the MD/MBA program will instead choose the appropriate box for that program.
+Students are also expected to complete, in conversation with the Honors College, the Early Acceptance Program Check-sheet.

 |Meet all entrance criteria of program|